 Program Leader

-Amanda graduated from University of Kentucky College of Pharmacy in 2011 and completed a PGY1 Pharmacy Residency at St. Joseph Hospital in Lexington, KY.
-She moved to Tampa in 2014 and began working in the Emergency Department at St. Joseph’s Hospital full-time.
-She is an integral part of the emergency department and is involved in direct patient care, multiple administrative committees, precepting of students and residents, and research.
+Bailey graduated from Purdue University College of Pharmacy in 2016.
+She completed her PGY1 Pharmacy Residency and PGY2 Emergency Medicine Residency at Orlando Reginal Medical Center in Orlando, Florida.
+She moved to Tampa in 2018 and began working in the Emergency Department at St. Joseph’s Hospital.
+She is an integral part of the emergency medicine team and is involved in precepting students and residents, research, and direct patient care.

 Program Coordinator

 John graduated from the University of South Florida College of Pharmacy in 2015.
 He completed his PGY1 Pharmacy Residency at St. Joseph’s Hospital in Tampa, Florida.
-He joined the Emergency Department team during 2016 and has been highly involved with learner precepting and research.
+He joined the Emergency Department team in 2016.
+John is highly involved in the residency recruitment process as well as precepting students and residents.

 Amanda Lewis, PharmD, BCPS